You are here

 - Three-year-olds must have at least three factors present.

-Total Enrollment: 26,650 (Number of children enrolled is lower than authorized slot total because some children are served full-day using two CPP slots)
+Total child enrollment: 26,650 (Number of children enrolled is lower than authorized position total because some children are served full-day using two CPP positions)

 Enrollment by Age: